-This practical tool analyzes your mortgage financing needs and identifies the solution that meets your needs.
+The Customized Mortgage Plan analyzes your mortgage financing needs and identifies the solution that’s right for you.

 Your advisor assembles all the documents and information required for your application:

-To confirm the market value of the home you’re interested in, it is important to have the property appraised.
-The appraiser is hired by the Bank, and certain fees apply.
+To confirm the market value of the home you’re interested in, your financial institution may ask to have the property appraised.
+The accredited appraiser is hired by the bank, and certain fees apply.